saleor/saleor-docs/docs/api-process/check-out.md

 It returns the following output:

 - `order` - an order created from the checkout object
-- `errors` - list of errors that could occur during mutation execution
+- `errors` - list of errors that may occur during mutation execution

-Here is the example of the complete mutation:
+Here is the example of a complete mutation:

 ```graphql
 mutation {